 In November 2008, MTA notified FTA of a revised budget and schedule.
 During January 2009, the PMOC was provided with the revised Integrated Construction Schedule and cost estimate.
 During April 2009, modified PG33 and PG34 products were developed based on schedule and cost inputs being modeled under various assumptions.
 During May /June 2009, FTA and PMOC continued its refinement of the PG47 process.
 During July 2009, FTA/PMOC held numerous meetings with MTA and MTACC to review the Risk Assessment process and its subsequent Project Execution Plan (PEP).
-Meetings are on-going to finalize the specific wording in the PEP.
+Meetings continued during August 2009 to finalize the specific wording in the PEP.
+Final wording of the PEP is anticipated in September 2009.
 [Ref: SAS-A16-0808]